 Through the kindness of the Queen's University of Belfast the Society has its own rooms in the Whitla Medical Building, Lisburn Road, Belfast.

 If you are not a member of the Ulster Medical Society, we would appeal to you to give the question of joining your consideration.
 By doing so you will enable us to widen its influence and sphere of usefulness still further, and we would hope that you would benefit from the meetings, journal and social contacts.

-|Honorary Treasurer:||Dr FJ Stewart|
+|Assistant Treasurer:||Dr FJ Stewart|

-The Office Administrator is Mrs Marie Murphy.
+The Society Administrator is Mrs Kathy Clarke.

 Council is keen to see the Society thrive in the Third Millennium.
 Any member with suggestions for ways in which the Society could be improved is encouraged to speak or write to anyone on Council.